 Conclusion.
 The study's findings show that enthusiast car restorers live in a complex in formation world, where social networks and learning by doing are central.
 The study's findings in relation to alienation, achievement and identity suggest that research in to embodied practices may have a broader significance than has been hitherto recognised.

-Olsson, M. 2016, 'Making sense of the past: The embodied information practices of field archaeologists', Journal of Information Science, vol. 42, no. 3, pp. 410-419.View/Download from: UTS OPUS or Publisher's site
+Olsson, M 2016, 'Making sense of the past: The embodied information practices of field archaeologists', Journal of Information Science, vol. 42, no. 3, pp. 410-419.View/Download from: Publisher's site

 This paper reports the findings of a study of the information practices of archaeologists, students and volunteers undertaking an excavation

 in the field.
 Conceptually, the study was guided by a social constructionist and practice-theoretical epistemological standpoint.

 Methodologically, the study employed a multi-faceted approach incorporating both ethnographic observation of archaeologists working

 in the field and in-depth interviews.
 The findings show that participants' practices were both social and embodied in nature.

 This article provides a critical analysis of some of the key theories and assumptions that underpin prevailing approaches to the concept of 'information user' in contemporary information research and professional practice, suggesting that they continue to reflect a tacitly systems-oriented focus.
 The author draws on the Sense-Making theories of Brenda Dervin and the discourse analytic work of Michel Foucault, as well as his own research, to outline a more holistic approach to understanding the complex relationship between people, information, and their social context.
 This recommendation includes a greater focus on context, on long-term relationships, and the complex role of emotion and embodiment in people's sense-making.
 AARL March 2009 vol 40 no 1 pp 22–35